Evaluating Continuous Basic Graph Patterns over Dynamic Link Data Graphs: Special forms of queries and query decomposition

 \begin{definition} A BGP query $Q$ is said to be \emph{loosely-connected} if for each pair of disjoint variables $X$, $Y$ in $Q$, it holds that every generalized path between $X$ and $Y$ contains at least one non-variable node. \end{definition}

-\begin{lemma} Let $Q$ be a loosely-connected BGP query and ${\cal D_{CV}}(Q)$ be the connected variable decomposition of $Q$.
+\begin{lemma} Let $Q$ be a loosely-connected BGP query and ${\cal D_{CV}}(Q)$ be the connected-variable decomposition of $Q$.
 Then each non-ground query in ${\cal D_{CV}}(Q)$ is a simple var-centric star query. \end{lemma}

-\proof From Definitions~\ref{def:connected-variable-partition} and~\ref{def:loosely-connected}, we conclude that each member of the connected-variable partition ${\cal P}(V)$ of the set of variables $V$ of a loosely-connected BGP query $Q$ is singleton.
-As the queries in ${\cal D_{CV}}(Q)$ are obtained by applying Definition~\ref{def:cvd}, we see that, by construction, each query in ${\cal D_{CV}}(Q)$ has a variable as a central node which is either the subject or the object of triples which have a non-variable object or subject, respectively.
-Based on Definition~\ref{def:srar-query-def}, we conclude that these queries are simple var-centric star queries. \QED
+\proof From Definitions~\ref{def:connected-variable-partition} and~\ref{def:loosely-connected}, we conclude that each member of the connected-variable partition ${\cal P}(V)$ of the variables in ${\cal V}(Q)$ is singleton.
+The queries in ${\cal D_{CV}}(Q)$ are obtained by applying Definition~\ref{def:cvd}, thus, by construction, each query in ${\cal D_{CV}}(Q)$ has a variable as central node which is either the subject or the object of triples which have a non-variable object or subject, respectively.
+From Definition~\ref{def:srar-query-def}, we see that these queries are simple var-centric star queries. \QED